Seb105/CamoRecolourer/readme.md

 ### Max colours:
 The maximum number of colours the algorithm will detect.

+### Input colours
+You can manually change the input colours if the detection is wrong.
+Usually the detection is good but this can add a little manual nudging.

 ## Getting an output

 When an image is loaded, two identical images of the camo will load.